MariiaVision/msp_tracker/README.md

 ### to do list:

-- [ ] scroll in the parameter show/remove show parameters
 - [ ] show number of passes
 - [ ] add  license
 - [ ] clean the code